genericitis/100-days-of-code/log.md

 For a change the twitter feed is mostly copied from this log tonight. https://twitter.com/connectcoding/status/1458390772357627904

 I'll start on the Build A Tribute Page bit tomorrow.

+### Day 5: November 11, 2021 - bills are in

+Starting on the tribute page.
+I've joined into codepen.io to do this next part.
+I usually refrain from logging into sites via other services (e.g. login via gmail/fb/etc.) but as this is all interconnecting i'm choosing login via github when given the option to try and keep all this coding stuff together.

+Only listened to a bit of that Underworld link last night.
+Full listen for backing this morning.